opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 It is NOT TO store variation of user configuration of applications in the compatibility artifact.

-The first part describes the compatibility artifact manifest.

-The second part focuses on how the compatibility requirements are to be described in a flat format, including metadata attributes for image selection and validation.
+The first part describes the compatibility artifact, including manifest, comaptibility spec and examples.

-The third part provides some examples to make it easy to follow these ideas.
+The second part talks about compatibilities embeded inside platform object.

+The third part dicusses the flexibility of the proposal.

+The fourth part compares the pros. and cons. of these two options.

-The fourth part discusses how the compatibility spec collaborates with the Node Feature Discovery (NFD) community.
+The fifth part discusses how the compatibility spec collaborates with the Node Feature Discovery (NFD) community.

-The fifth part describes how the compatibility artifact could be linked to the image.

 Finally, the last part shows the addressed usage scenarios.

+## Compatibility Artifact

-## Artifact Manifest
+### Artifact Manifest

 The artifact manifest contains ONLY one blob.